 "I don't want to put her through that again."

 Henderson didn't get to grow up with his dad as his parents separated when he was young.
-He wants to do the things he missed out on like building a tree house and kicking a ball around with his own child.
+He wants to do the things he missed out on, like building a tree house and kicking a ball around with his own child.

 "I've got that feeling inside me that I want to be a dad.
 It'll be a well-loved child."

 Majumder said it was hard to put their "very personal" plight on Facebook.
 But they wanted to ensure no stone was left unturned.
-They have no requirements for the surrogate except that they're healthy and willing.
+They have no requirements for the surrogate except that she's healthy and willing.